-(2) The notification to any student of a decision by the Reenrolment Committee to exclude him/her from re-enrolling in a course and/or subject(s) shall indicate that the student may appeal against that decision to the Appeal Committee.
-In lodging such an appeal with the Registrar the student should provide a complete statement of all grounds on which the appeal is based.
+- (3) The notification to students of a decision which has been upheld by the Re-enrolment Committee of the Professorial Board to exclude them from re-enrolling in a - See reference to Schedule A on next page.

+course and/or subject shall indicate that they may appeal against that decision to the Appeal Committee.
+The appeal must be lodged with the Registrar within fourteen days of the date of notification of exclusion; in special circumstances a late appeal may be accepted at the discretion of the Chairman of the Appeal Committee.
+In lodging such an appeal with the Registrar students should provide a complete statement of all grounds on which the appeal is based.